-- In the past decade, natural gas utilities have added 300,000 miles of distribution mains to serve 17 million more customers.
+- Since 1990, natural gas utilities have added nearly 600,000 miles of distribution mains and services to serve 17 million more customers.

 - Natural gas utilities have installed modern plastic pipes used for delivering gas at low pressure at a rate of 30,000 miles per year, and cathodically protected steel mains used for high pressure delivery at a rate of 1,500 miles per year, both connecting new customers and upgrading existing pipeline infrastructure.

 - About 66 percent of the emissions declines from distribution systems since 1990 are due to pipeline replacements.